Akashnaidu798/devops-challenge/README.md

 once installed copy the file ec2-create.tf in a directory and execute below command to initialize terraform

+Create IAM user with programmatic access and attach ec2 full access policy and copy Access key id and secret key

+use below command to provide AWS credentials in the server.

+_"aws configure"_

+and provide access key id , secret key and default region

 _"terraform init"_

 then plan and apply the terraform config use below commands